CloPeMa/garment_dataset/README.md

 CloPeMa Garment Dataset
 =======================

-This repository contains set of tools and documentation for the CloPeMa Garment Dataset.
+This repository contains tools and documentation for publicly available benchmark datasets for testing and evaluation of garment segmentation, recognition and folding algorithms -- the [CloPeMa Garment Dataset][web].
+The datasets are free for research and educational purposes only and can be used in scientific publications at the condition of respecting the [requested citation acknowledgment][#citation request].

 Tools
 =====

 Documentation
 =============

+This repository also contains a source code for Latex document that describes the dataset

 Contributing
 ============